If you have an affordable housing resource to share, please email the PDF file to us and grant us permission to post it here.

 One of the more aggressive inclusionary zoning laws in the country went into effect in December 2004 in Sacramento County, California.
 Developers must set aside 15 percent of all construction in unincorporated areas of the county for low–income residents.
-While the 15 percent figure is not unusually high for California, where 117 cities and counties have inclusionary zoning regulations, the income guidelines are particularly strong in this case.
+While the 15 percent figure is not unusually high for California, where 117 cities and counties had inclusionary zoning regulations as of 2004, the income guidelines are particularly strong in this case.
 Three percent of construction must be earmarked for the extremely low income, such as a family of three earning under $17,300 a year.
 The rest of the affordable units must be divided between very low–income families earning under $28,850 and low–income families earning less than $46,150.
 For projects of more than 20 units, developers must build the affordable units or give the county enough land to cover the obligation, but on smaller projects they can pay the county $10,000 per affordable unit rather than build it.
 (Sacramento Bee, 12/2/04)

 Handbook on: Developing Inclusionary Zoning.
 If you want to start your inclusionary zoning education, start with this excellent handbook from the Rhode Island Department of Administration’s Statewide Planning Program.
 The first two chapters provide a brief explanation and introduction to inclusionary housing.
 Chapter three proffers excerpts from national, regional, and local case studies on establishing inclusionary zoning ordinances.
 Chapter four identifies the types of issues and provisions to consider when crafting an inclusionary zoning code.
 Chapter five walks readers through each section of an inclusionary zoning ordinance.
 Published November 2004.